 [ update ]

-Free WiFi is available is available at Jeddah Airport in the North and South Terminals.
+Free WiFi is available at Jeddah Airport in the North and South Terminals.

 [ update ]